BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 Some requirements are subtle; we have tried to highlight motivations and reasoning behind the results you see here.
 I'm sure we've fallen short; if you find any part confusing or wrong, please contact us and help us improve.

+## OpenAPI

+All specs are defined in the [OpenAPI](https://www.openapis.org/about) format.
+It can be viewed with various editors, most notably the [Swagger Editor](https://editor.swagger.io/) or the [vscode-openapi](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension.
+All the OpenAPI documents include detailed descriptions of every field.

 ## Definitions

 ### Datetime